rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 ### The status quo

 Currently, if you want to specify the behavior of a Rust method and check that the specification is correct, you can either attempt construct a test suite that covers the entirety of your specification, or you can manually embed contract-like predicates into your code.
-Embedding contract-like predicates is typically done via variations of either 1. `assert!`, 2. `debug_assert!`, or 3. similar `cfg`-guarded code sequences that abort/panic on when a predicate fails to hold.
+Embedding contract-like predicates is typically done via variations of either 1. `assert!`, 2. `debug_assert!`, or 3. similar `cfg`-guarded code sequences that abort/panic when a predicate fails to hold.

 All of the existing options are limited.